Natural reservoir: Environmental reservoirs

 Environmental reservoirs include living and non-living reservoirs that harbor infectious pathogens outside the bodies of animals.
-These reservoirs may exist on land (plants and soil), in water, or in the air.
-Pathogens found in these reservoirs are sometimes free-living.
+These reservoirs may exist on land (plants and soil), in water, or the air.
+Pathogens in these reservoirs are sometimes free-living.
 The bacteria Legionella pneumophila, a facultative intracellular parasite which causes Legionnaires' disease, and Vibrio cholerae, which causes cholera, can both exist as free-living parasites in certain water sources as well as in invertebrate animal hosts.

 Disease transmission

 A disease reservoir acts as a transmission point between a pathogen and a susceptible host.
 Transmission can occur directly or indirectly.

 Direct transmission

 Direct transmission can occur from direct contact or direct droplet spread.
 Direct contact transmission between two people can happen through skin contact, kissing, and sexual contact.
 Humans serving as disease reservoirs can be symptomatic (showing illness) or asymptomatic (not showing illness), act as disease carriers, and often spread illness unknowingly.
-Human carriers commonly transmit disease because they do not realize they are infected, and consequently take no special precautions to prevent transmission.
-Symptomatic persons who are aware of their illness are not as likely to transmit infection because they take precautions to reduce possible transmission of the disease and/or seek out treatment to prevent the spread of the disease.
-Direct droplet spread is due to solid particles or liquid droplet suspended in air for some time.
-Droplet spread is considered the transmission of the pathogen to a susceptible host within a meter of distance; said droplet spread can occur from coughing, sneezing, and/or just by talking.
+Human carriers commonly transmit disease because they do not realize they are infected and take no special precautions to prevent transmission.
+Symptomatic persons aware of their illness are not as likely to transmit infection because they take precautions to reduce possible transmission of the disease and/or seek out treatment to prevent the spread of the disease.
+Direct droplet spread is due to solid particles or liquid droplets suspended in the air for some time.
+Droplet spread is considered the transmission of the pathogen to a susceptible host within a meter of distance; said droplet spread can occur from coughing, sneezing, and/or just talking.